vojtechmares/kubernetes-training/README.md

 For example highly sensitive workload may not be allowed to connect to anything outside of the cluster, to prevent leaking of sensitive information in case of an attack.

+### Cluster DNS addon

+- kube-dns
+- coredns (mostly default today)

 ### Cilium Network Policy

 If you are using [Cilium](https://cilium.io/) as your CNI plugin, you can use the *CiliumNetworkPolicy*, which allows for more fine-grained control over the network traffic.
 Thanks to introducing L7 (HTTP) policies.

 ### CNI plugins

+Kubernetes offers an API interface, that allows vendors to develop custom networking solutions, that will handle networking between *Pods* and *Services*.

+List of commonly used CNI plugins:

 - [Flannel](https://github.com/flannel-io/flannel)
 - [Calico](https://www.projectcalico.org/)